Getting Started with the Adobe Experience Cloud

 From a branding and packaging perspective, the Advertising Cloud has experienced some of the most change in the past few years.
 A big piece of the Ad Cloud came in 2016 when Adobe acquired video advertising technology TubeMogul.
 Until very recently this included branding around Media Optimizer DSP, Media Optimizer DCO, and Media Optimizer Search but these have all been consolidated under the single umbrella product, Ad Cloud.

-Magento was named a strong performer in both the Forrester Wave B2C Commerce Suites, Q3 2018 and The Forrester Wave™: B2B Commerce Suites, Q3 2018, indicating its ability to handle a wide variety of use cases.
+Adobe Commerce was named a strong performer in both the Forrester Wave B2C Commerce Suites, Q3 2018, and The Forrester Wave™: B2B Commerce Suites, Q3 2018, indicating its ability to handle a wide variety of use cases.

-Magento Business Intelligence is an add on to the Magento suite that enables to gain more insight and information across your entire retail experience.
-It works with the rest of the suite to analyze product, customer, and sales data stored in Magento.
+Adobe Commerce Business Intelligence is an add-on to the Adobe Commerce suite that enables you to gain more insight and information across your entire retail experience.
+It works with the rest of the suite to analyze product, customer, and sales data stored in Adobe Commerce.

 Is That All?